Time travel claims and urban legends: Die Glocke

 Die Glocke ("The Bell") is a purported Nazi time machine that was supposedly part of a flying saucer.

 The Chronovisor

-Italian Benedictine monk Pellegrino Ernetti claimed to have used a time viewer which could film the past without sound called a chronovisor to obtain a photograph of the Crucifixion of Jesus and view scenes from ancient Rome, including a performance of the lost play Thyestes.
-According to author Paul J. Nahin, a short story by Horace Gold called "The Biography Project" published in Galaxy Science Fiction magazine may have influenced Ernetti's claim.
-According to Guardian writer Mark Pilkington, "Ernetti's glory was shortlived.
+Italian Benedictine monk Pellegrino Ernetti claimed to have used a time viewer that could film the past without sound.
+Using this device, which he called the "chronovisor", he allegedly was able to obtain a photograph of the Crucifixion of Jesus and view other scenes from ancient Rome, such as a performance of the lost play Thyestes.

+Author Paul J. Nahin has suggested that a short story by Horace Gold (using the pen name Dudley Dell) called "The Biography Project" published in Galaxy Science Fiction magazine might have provided the inspiration for Ernetti's claim.

+According to Guardian writer Mark Pilkington: "Ernetti's glory was short lived.
 Another magazine revealed that Christ was a reversed image of a postcard from the Santuario dell'Amore Misericordioso, in the town of Collevalenza.
-More recently, doubt has been cast on his "transcription" of Thyestes, and an apparent deathbed confession has also surfaced."
+More recently, doubt has been cast on his 'transcription' of Thyestes, and an apparent deathbed confession has also surfaced."